-Cambelt and tensioner replacement £395 inc VAT – all 4 cylinder models up to 2000cc
+Cambelt and tensioner replacement from £395 inc VAT – all 4 cylinder models up to 2000cc

-Additional cost to replace water pump £50 inc VAT
+Additional cost to replace water pump from £50 inc VAT

 For all models over 2000cc please contact us with your vehicle details for a quotation

 Why is it important to replace my cambelt?

 The cambelt in your vehicle plays a vital role.
 It ensures that all moving engine components are synchronized and do not come into contact with one another.
 Should the belt snap or slip, it can cause severe engine damage.

 The belt deteriorates over time, even if you don’t drive many miles.
 Deterioration may be accelerated by contact with fluids such as engine oil and anti-freeze.
 Another common cause of failure is worn or seized tension rollers.

 When should the cambelt be changed?